2022 Mount Vernon Campus Plan

 The GW/Mount Vernon Community Partnership was established with the goal of collaboration between the GW and Mount Vernon neighbors that promotes focused conversations on campus planning efforts.

-Documents, Information, and Meeting Notes.
+Campus Plan Supporting Documents including: Filings, Compliance, Information, and Meeting Notes.

-Mount Vernon Foutnain
+Mount Vernon Campus Fountain

 FAQ